-Learn more about requirements to teach online in this article: How to Teach English Online From Home.
+Learn more about the requirements to teach online in this article: How to Teach English Online From Home.

 Most teachers who work in a traditional classroom have set hours.
 Teachers at language institutes that accommodate students before and after school or work may have split schedules that require both mornings and evenings, or even weekends.
 Teachers in a K-12 setting, on the other hand, will most likely teach a standard 8-4 schedule.

-Online teachers have the flexibility to choose their own schedules, but it’s important to note that much of the demand for online English class comes from countries in Asia, such as China and Vietnam, so you as an online teacher, you may find yourself waking up at odd hours to teach a class in order to catch your students at peak teaching times.
+Online teachers have the flexibility to choose their own schedules, but it’s important to note that much of the demand for online English classes comes from countries in Asia, such as China and Vietnam, so as an online teacher, you may find yourself waking up at odd hours to teach a class in order to catch your students at peak teaching times.

 Salaries for classroom-based teaching jobs are set by the schools and generally align with the economic level of the country where they’re located.
-Click here for average monthly salaries for popular TEFL destinations.
+Click here for average monthly salaries for popular TEFL/TESOL destinations.

-Salaries for online English teachers, on the other hand, vary depending on the company for which you teach, your qualifications and experience, and how many hours you choose to work (many online companies let you work as many hours as you like.)
-An average hourly rate for an online teaching job at one of the major online English providers would range from around $14 – $25 USD.
+Salaries for online English teachers, on the other hand, vary depending on the company for which you teach, your qualifications and experience, and how many hours you choose to work (many online companies let you work as many hours as you like).
+An average hourly rate for an online teaching job at one of the major online English providers ranges from around $14-$25 USD.

-If you work as an independent online English teacher, you are free to set your own rates and schedule with your students, which, for experienced and highly qualified teachers, could lead to higher income.
+If you work as an independent online English teacher, you’re free to set your own rates and schedule with your students, which, for experienced and highly qualified teachers, could lead to higher income.

 The recommended certification is similar for jobs teaching English online vs. in the classroom.
 For both, the international standard TEFL/TESOL requirement is at least 120-hours of certification.
-This can be earned online or via a classroom-based or blended TEFL course.
+This can be earned online or via a classroom-based or blended TEFL/TESOL course.

-Additional requirements to teach in the classroom vary mostly by location, and can include a bachelor’s degree or teaching experience.
-For a look at requirements for classroom-based TEFL jobs by country, check out the Jobs at a Glance Chart.
+Additional requirements to teach in the classroom vary mostly by location and can include a bachelor’s degree or teaching experience.
+For a look at requirements for classroom-based TEFL/TESOL jobs by country, check out the Jobs at a Glance Chart.